Styleguide: Edible Flowers

 Finding your flowers

 It's crucial that the flowers are pure, organic and untreated with chemicals or pesticides to be truly edible.
-You must know where they have been grown and for them to be from a reputable grower- it is not recommended that you buy or pick flowers at random, as they could be contaminated in any number of ways.
+You must know where they have been grown and for them to be from a reputable grower - it’s not recommended that you buy or pick flowers at random, as they could be contaminated in any number of ways.

 So it's straight to Maddocks Farm Organics, where fresh and fanciful culinary blooms abound, and you can buy your supply online or even head to Devon to immerse yourself in their edible flower farm for inspiration.
 They have a great recipe archive, spanning cocktails and drinks to sweet and savoury, and we are particularly intrigued by this Nasturtium Pesto.
 Without doubt, an important address for the little black book.

-This rise in bringing the garden into the kitchen is just in time to create a great springtime vibe.
+Bringing the garden into the kitchen can create a great spring time vibe.
 From brilliant salads and fragrant cakes to quirky fish dishes, there are hundreds of different edible flower ideas, and a little experimentation will certainly add an on-trend dimension to your dishes.
 Get to know your blooms and you will bring a breath of fresh air and colour to your pop up, demo or product launch.